OWASP/www-project-access-log-parser/README.md

   -m, --MicrosoftIIS    True or False value if target logs are IIS

   -w, --headerrow       Override auto-detect header row with the this provided value

+  -c, --custom-filter   Specify the custom IDS rules file to use
 <br />
 <br />
 Example: